 To talk with a nurse, you can call the HealthPartners CareLine℠ at 800-551-0859 or the Park Nicollet Nurse Line at 952-993-4665.

-When to take your child to the emergency room for the flu
+4. Know when to take your child to the emergency room for the flu

 Influenza is a serious illness that can lead to complications sometimes, especially in infants and toddlers.
 Go to your nearest emergency room if your child: